Clan MacDonell of Glengarry: 18th century

-John, 2nd Titular Lord MacDonald and 12th of Glengarry, became chief and secured a charter for Knoydart from John Campbell, 2nd Duke of Argyll in 1724.
-Although John did not actively participate in the Jacobite rising of 1745, Aeneas (or Angus), John's second son, fought in the rebellion.
-Glengarry's Regiment were involved in many battles, including the Highbridge Skirmish, which was the first engagement between Government and Jacobite troops.
-The regiment also fought at the Clifton Moor Skirmish and the Battle of Prestonpans, a Jacobite success.
-However, Aeneas was accidentally shot after the regiment's engagement at Falkirk and died three days later.
-He was replaced by his kinsman, Donald MacDonnell of Lochgarry, who lead the Glengarry regiment at the Battle of Culloden in April 1746, under the command of James Drummond, 3rd Duke of Perth.
-Glengarry's numbered up to 530, the largest in the entire Jacobite army.
+John, 2nd titular Lord MacDonald and 12th of Glengarry, succeeded as chief and secured a charter for Knoydart from John Campbell, 2nd Duke of Argyll in 1724.
+Although John did not take part in the Jacobite rising of 1745, his second son, Aeneas (also known as Angus), fought in the rebellion.

+Glengarry's Regiment participated in several engagements, including the Highbridge Skirmish, the first clash between government and Jacobite forces, as well as the battles of Prestonpans and Falkirk.
+Aeneas was accidentally shot after the action at Falkirk and died three days later.
+Command of the regiment then passed to his kinsman, Donald MacDonnell of Lochgarry, who led it at the Battle of Culloden in April 1746 under James Drummond, 3rd Duke of Perth.
+At Culloden, the regiment numbered approximately 530 men, the largest in the Jacobite army.
 During the battle, the MacDonald regiments were located on the extreme left wing of the Jacobite army, instead of their preferred place on the right wing.
 According to legend, these regiments refused to charge when ordered to do so, due to the perceived insult of being placed on the left wing.
-The Glengarry regiment disbanded in May 1746 after their defeat at Culloden.
-Charles Edward Stuart sought shelter at Invergarry Castle by way of Fort Augustus.
-After Charles left to hide in the moors of the Highlands, Invergarry Castle was afterwards plundered and burnt to the ground by Cumberland's troops.
-Aeneas's elder brother Alastair Ruadh, later 13th of Glengarry, was captured in November 1745 by a Royal Navy frigate while traveling from France to join in the Jacobite Rising.
-Imprisoned in the Tower of London, he was released in 1747 and at some point became a Hanoverian mole inside the Jacobite Movement.
-While his motivations are still disputed, Scottish historian Andrew Lang confirmed that Alistair Ruadh was in fact 'Pickle the Spy' in 1747.
+Following the defeat, the regiment was disbanded in May 1746.
+Charles Edward Stuart later sought refuge at Invergarry Castle, which was subsequently destroyed by government troops.
+John’s eldest son, Alastair Ruadh, later 13th of Glengarry, was captured in November 1745 while travelling from France to join the rising.
+He was imprisoned in the Tower of London, and released in 1747.
+He was later identified by historian Andrew Lang as “Pickle the Spy,” a government informant within the Jacobite movement, though his motivations remain disputed.